با همکاری انجمن اقتصاد کشاورزی ایران

 عنوان مقاله [English]

-Impact of Agricultural support policies on Smallholders’ resilience to Food insecurity: Evidence from Iran
+Impact of Agricultural Policies on Smallholders’ Food insecurity Resilience in Iran: Evidence from Iran

 نویسندگان [English]

-1 Department of Agricultural Economics, Agricultural Faculty, Ferdowsi University of Mashhad, Iran.
+Department of Agricultural Economics, Faculty of Science, Ferdowsi University of Mashhad, Mashhad, Iran

 چکیده [English]